Updated on 09/12/23

-Roughly 40 million adults in the U.S. struggle with depression or anxiety.
-Not to mention the family, friends, and coworkers that are also impacted.
+Roughly 40 million adults in the U.S. struggle with depression or anxiety, not to mention the family, friends, and coworkers that are also impacted.
 Depression affects individuals of all ages, races, social classes, professions and genders.
-There are five types of depression: Major depressive disorder, persistent depressive disorder, adjustment disorder with depressed mood, seasonal affective disorder, and postpartum depression.
-Major depressive disorder is the most common type of depression and affects more than 15 million adults in the United States and is the leading cause of disability in the U.S. for individuals 15-44 years of age.
+There are five types of depression: major depressive disorder, persistent depressive disorder, adjustment disorder with depressed mood, seasonal affective disorder, and postpartum depression.
+Major depressive disorder is the most common type of depression and affects more than 15 million adults in the United States.
+It is the leading cause of disability in the U.S. for individuals 15-44 years of age.
 The following signs and symptoms characterize depression:

 How workplaces can get involved in depression screening

 Depression among children and adolescents is common but frequently unrecognized.
 It affects 2 percent of prepubertal children and 5 to 8 percent of adolescents.
-More specifically, the prevalence of major depressive disorder in the United States is approximately 1 percent of preschoolers, 2 percent of school-aged children and 5 to 8 percent of adolescents.
+More specifically, the prevalence of major depressive disorder in the United States is approximately 1% of preschoolers, 2% of school-aged children and 5 to 8% of adolescents.
 Depression in children often presents with stomach pains, headaches and not wanting to go to school in addition to the signs and symptoms that commonly present in adults.
 The National Association of Mental Illness (NAMI) strongly supports screening for depression and other mental health disorders early on in both school settings and in the pediatrician’s office.
 NAMI believes that it is important for teachers and school counselors to be able to educate themselves on the warning signs of depression (and other mental health disorders) so treatment and intervention can take place early on.

 Screening for depression on college campuses